jaddison/django-simple-elasticsearch/README.rst

  * uses Elasticsearch aliases to ease the burden of re-indexing
 * small set of Django classes and functions to help deal with Elasticsearch querying
  * base search form class to handle input validation, query preparation and response handling
- * multi-search processor class to batch multiple Elasticsearch queries via `_msearch`
+ * multi-search processor class to batch multiple Elasticsearch queries via :code:`_msearch`
  * 'get' shortcut functions

 Installation